aleiuslestat/Guru99/README.md

 6. Verify all products are sorted by name

-1)Text "THIS IS DEMO SITE" shown in home page
+1)Text "THIS IS DEMO SITE" shown in home page.
-2) Title "MOBILE" is shown on mobile list page
+2) Title "MOBILE" is shown on mobile list page.
-3) All 3 products name sorted by name
+3) All 3 products name sorted by name.